gbevin/SendMIDI/README.md

 ReceiveMIDI can be downloaded from https://github.com/gbevin/ReceiveMIDI

+## RouteMIDI

+If you want to route, filter, transform and convert MIDI messages between ports, take a look at RouteMIDI.
+It reads and writes the same text MIDI format as SendMIDI, so it slots into the same command-line pipes.

+RouteMIDI can be downloaded from https://github.com/gbevin/RouteMIDI

 ## ShowMIDI

 If you're looking for a beautiful GUI to effortlessly visualize MIDI activity without having to wade through log files, please take a look at my other tool ShowMIDI: